nisnym/Ravenous/README.md

-# Ravenous
+## ravenous

-A React Js app on foods
+A client-side React application, utilizing the Yelp API to search for local businesses.